Leon Hayward: Black Sticks

 Due to his mother's ancestry, Hayward was eligible for selection in the NZL Black Sticks.
 He made the move to play for New Zealand following a four-year absence from Australian senior selection.

 He made his debut for the Black Sticks in 2019, during a test series against Japan in Stratford, New Zealand.

 He was part of the New Zealand hockey squad which competed in the men's field hockey tournament during the 2020 Summer Olympics.
 It also marked his maiden appearance at the Olympics.
 He was also a member of the New Zealand hockey squad which competed in the men's field hockey tournament during the 2022 Commonwealth Games.
 It also eventually marked his maiden appearance at the Commonwealth Games.

 He was also named in the New Zealand squad for the 2023 Men's FIH Hockey World Cup and it also marked his maiden FIH Hockey World Cup appearance.
 During the 2023 Hockey World Cup, he played a clinical and important role which helped New Zealand to qualify to the quarter-final of the competition.
 He did not start in the playing XI in any of the matches at the 2023 FIH Hockey World Cup as he was benched in favour of first-choice goal-keeper Dom Dixon.
 He played a huge role in New Zealand's stunning victory over hosts India in the crossover match during the 2023 World Cup which ended up in a penalty shootout where he made five saves out of eight penalties which effectively eliminated India out of the tournament.
 He came off the bench as a replacement to Dixon during the course of the decisive penalty shootout after both teams drew level at 3-3 before the final whistle was blown.

 Accounting

-He also holds a full time job as a chartered accountant at Finnz Chartered Accountants in Waikato, Auckland.
-Prior to his commitment as a full-time employee at Finnz Chartered Accountants, he plied his trade in plenty of jobs in the field of finance and also had many coaching stints in field hockey.
+He also holds a job as an accountant at Finnz Chartered Accountants in Waikato, Auckland.
+Prior to his commitment as an employee at Finnz Chartered Accountants, he plied his trade in plenty of jobs in the field of finance and also had many coaching stints in field hockey.
 He reportedly admits that being a chartered accountant in day time and playing field hockey for 10 to 15 hours per week is a demanding job.